 Who can vote?

 To vote in Minnesota, you must be a U.S. citizen, at least 18 years old on Election Day, and a resident of Minnesota for at least 20 days.
-If you had a felony conviction, you can vote if you have finished all parts of your sentence, including probation or parole.
+If you had a felony conviction, you can vote if you are not currently incarcerated, even if you are on probation or parole.

 Paying out-of-state tuition or having a driver's license from another state does not necessarily mean you can't vote in Minnesota.